- Make sure that you allow the egg mixture to stand until all the bubbles dissipate before steaming

 - Alternatively, the Hei Bee can be substituted by dried scallop too.
 You need to wash and soak the scallop in hot boiling water for a longer time, around 45 minutes.
 Shred the scallop by hand before adding to the egg mixture.
 Don't forgot to use the scallop water as for the Hei Bee.

-- It is not a good idea to use fresh shrimp in this dish as the shrimp has very short cooking time and it will end up overlooked and rough which does not go well with the smooth texture of the egg.
+- It is not a good idea to use fresh shrimp when making Chinese steamed egg as the shrimp has very short cooking time and it will end up overlooked and rough which does not go well with the smooth texture of the egg.

 Suggested Modifications for Special Diets